xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/scheduling_course.rst

 course **About** page, and enroll in the course.
 Current learners see your course start or end date on their dashboards.

+.. only:: Partners

+   .. note:: Only edX staff members can define the enrollment dates for
+    courses on edx.org.

 .. _Determine Start and End Dates:

 *******************************************